NiryoRobotics/ned_ros/sphinx_doc/source/simulation.rst

     Ned in Gazebo Simulation

-In this tutorial, you will learn how to setup simulation on a computer.
+In this tutorial, you will learn how to setup a robot simulation on a computer.

 .. note::
     You can use :niryo_studio_simulation:`Niryo Studio with the simulation<>`.
     To do so, you just have to connect Niryo Studio to "Localhost".

+..todo:: attention au lien ci-dessus qui ne fonctionne pas

 Simulation environment installation
 =========================================